Nicaraguan Canal and Development Project: Description

 At each oceanic canal entrance, breakwaters and port facilities would have been constructed.
 The Pacific port would be named Brito Port and the Caribbean one Aguila Port.
 Initially these two ports would have helped during construction and later become international ports.
 Their design capacity was 1.68 million TEU/year and 2.5 million TEU/year, respectively.
 Existing port facilities at Corinto and Bluefields would have been improved to allow for shipment of material to the entry ports under construction.
 Fuel storage sites would be placed at the two port sites.
 Four lighthouses would be constructed at the entrances to the East and West Canals.
 In addition, the channel entrance on sea would have been be marked on both sides with a large sailing buoy about 2 mi offshore and 2 light buoys would mark the passage through Lake Nicaragua.

 A free trade zone with commercial facilities as well as tourist hotels and an international airport at Rivas were planned to be built when canal construction was advanced.

 Appropriate road improvements were planned.
 The Pan-American Highway would have crossed the canal via a bridge.
 Nicaragua Route 25 (Acoyapa-San Carlos) on the eastern side of Lake Nicaragua would have gotten a ferry service.
 Both ports would get public road connections.
-HKND plans to construct a private gravel maintenance road on both sides of the canal.
+HKND planned to construct a private gravel maintenance road on both sides of the canal.

 The estimate for the workforce in 2020 was 3,700 people, and 12,700 in 2050 when traffic had increased.

 Transit time would have been about 30 hours.
 It was projected that by 2020 3,576 ships would have transited the canal annually.
 The transit rate was expected to increase to 4,138 by 2030, and to 5,097 by 2050.
 For comparison, the Panama Canal handled 12,855 transits in 2009.